sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 <img src="assets/plugins5.png" width="800"/>

-Items shown in yellow text are warnings, and generally are not of concern.
+Items shown in yellow text are warnings, and are not of concern for our purposes.

-npm will also open the default browser with the default React content:
+npm will also open the default browser automatically, with the default React content:

 <img src="assets/plugins6.png" width="800"/>